 Adjusted gross margin is a non-GAAP financial measure used by management as a supplemental measure in evaluating operating performance.
 We define adjusted gross margin as gross margin less capitalized interest and adjustments resulting from the application of purchase accounting included in the cost of sales.
-Our management believes this information is useful because it isolates the impact that capitalized interest and purchase accounting adjustments, which have real economic effects and could impact our results, the utility of adjusted gross margin information as a measure of our operating performance may be limited.
+Our management believes this information is useful because it isolates the impact that capitalized interest and purchase accounting adjustments have on gross margin.
+However, because adjusted gross margin information excludes capitalized interest and purchase accounting adjustments, which have real economic effects and could impact our results, the utility of adjusted gross margin information as a measure of our operating performance may be limited.
 In addition, other companies may not calculate adjusted gross margin information in the same manner that we do.
 Accordingly, adjusted gross margin information should be considered only as a supplement to gross margin information as a measure of our performance.